jyn514/jyn514.github.io/content/distributed-identity.md

 ---

 Andrea meets some friends and goes to some movies and shows and reads some books and has a few revelations about himself.
-He comes back and says, hey i have some news about myself, um, my new name is Bobby.
+He comes back and says, hey i have some news, um, my new name is Bobby.
 Can you update all my commits?
 And you point him to mailmap and he says no no, that keeps my deadname around right at the top of the repo.
 Can't you change the *actual data* somehow?